MintyNumbers/lakehouse-container/README.md

 ```

 #### View the visualizations
-To log into Apache Superset at http://127.0.0.1:8088 you can use the default credentials: admin/admin
+To log into Apache Superset at http://127.0.0.1:8088 you can use the default credentials: admin/admin.
+Similarly, the MinIO storage can be accessed at http://0.0.0.0:9001/ using accesskey/secretkey.